bahuljain/scala-fun/README.md

 - to pass an array as a repeated parameter append by `: _*` like `echo(arr: _*)`

+- `fn.curried` converts a multiple parameter function to a curried function.
+The reverse of that is `Function.uncurried(fn)`.

+- `add(_: Int, 10): Int` is a partially applied function, that returns a function that takes and Int and returns an Int.

 - `flatmap` is a complete genius.

 - different ways to create a list: